logo

 Can I use a general accounting program like QuickBooks for timekeeping?

+Can I use a general accounting program like QuickBooks for timekeeping?
 Many general accounting programs like QuickBooks allow companies to track the time each attorney spends billable activities for a given client.[1][2][3]
 You can then use the time entries to generate an invoice.[5][6][7][8]
 References 1.
 Time Tracking Invoices in QuickBooks 2.
-Tracking Time in QuickBooks 3.
-Accounting Software just for Law Firms 4.
-How to Include […]
+Tracking Time in QuickBooks […]

 Can I use a general accounting program like QuickBooks to track reimbursable costs?